Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 Directed by Luca Caserta (Italy)

-The Reach, based on Stephen King’s short story, centers on Stella Flanders, the oldest woman on Goat Island, who has never crossed the body of water separating the island from the mainland.
+The Reach, based on Stephen King’s short story, centers on Stella Flanders, the oldest woman on Goat Island.
+She has never crossed the body of water separating the island from the mainland.
 During a bitter winter, she begins to see visions of people from her past inviting her toward a journey she has long avoided.

 Director Luca Caserta trained in filmmaking at Cinecittà and later expanded his craft at Centro Sperimentale in Rome.
 His work has appeared at major international festivals and spans drama, psychological exploration, and supernatural themes.

-The film has received strong recognition on the festival circuit, including Best Short at Roswell Shorts, and continues Caserta’s interest in stories that explore memory, identity, and unseen emotional landscapes.
+The film has received strong recognition on the festival circuit, including Best Short at Roswell Shorts.
+It continues Caserta’s interest in stories that explore memory, identity, and unseen emotional landscapes.

 Best Experimental: The Space Between Attack and Decay